We are here to listen and support you. We can provide you with free confidential support at a time that suits you.

 If you feel that you want to speak to someone in person we have a one-to-one support service that might be right for you.
 We offer structured weekly sessions at a time that’s suitable for you.
 We can offer one off support sessions for survivors, friends or family members or workers who are supporting a survivor.

-We offer one-to-one support sessions for women and girls aged 13 and over who have experienced rape, sexual abuse and/or exploitation at any point in their lifetime.
+We offer one-to-one support sessions for women, including trans women, and young people of all genders (aged 11-18) who have experienced rape, sexual abuse and/or exploitation at any point in their lifetime.
 It doesn’t matter if you have or haven’t reported to the police.

 We can offer you face to face support at a range of times.
 We have daytime sessions available or we can see you at evenings or weekends if that’s more suitable for you.
 Before your sessions begin we will ask you for some personal details.
 If you are from Angus we will offer you a session with our Angus Outreach support worker.